 Marta Rey García

-Dr. Rey-Garcia is associate professor in the Marketing Area, Economic Analysis & Business Management Department, School of Economics and Business of the University of A Coruña (UDC), Spain.
+Dr. Rey-Garcia is associate professor in the Marketing Area, Department of Business, School of Economics and Business of the University of A Coruña (UDC), Spain.

 She has been teaching full-time at the UDC since 2009, in both graduate (Master degrees) and undergraduate (BA in Business) programs in management.